Alta Public Schools Praises Superintendent Dr. Maribel Galan for Her Contribution to the School District and Its Community

 Jul 31, 2020, 12:53 ET

 WALNUT PARK, Calif., July 31, 2020 /PRNewswire/ -- Alta Public Schools (APS) is grateful to acknowledge a school leader who grew up in our hometown in the city of Huntington Park and the surrounding cities of Bell, Maywood and Cudahy.
-Dr. Maribell Galan joined our family as the superintendent in 2017.
+Dr. Maribel Galan joined our family as the superintendent in 2017.
 She brought the fresh, solid perspective that our schools needed.
 Her remarkable ability to maintain detailed planning ensured high-impact implementation of the curriculum.
 Dr. Galan is undoubtedly a dedicated and forward-thinking leader: with her clear vision and goals, she effectively balances efficient execution of her plans with a compassionate approach of listening and embracing the voices of those she leads.
 Through her innovative training and professional development, she contributed greatly to the personal learning of APS educators and administrators.
 We are proud to highlight one of Huntington Park's very own success stories.

 Dr. Galan is no stranger to giving back to her community more than once.
 She began her teaching career at Nimitz Middle School in Huntington Park, the same school she attended as a child.
 In 2005, Dr. Galan was hired to open the first elementary school under Aspire Public Charter Schools in the city of Huntington Park.
 She then opened the first Aspire middle school in the same area.
 Under her leadership, the school made a 79 point growth on the Academic Performance Index (API) in just the second year of operation.